 Will my instructor know about my visit?

 Whenever you work with a writing consultant, you will complete a help session form together that notes your writing concerns, goals for the consultation, issues discussed, and plans for revision or future study.

-We keep a copy of this form for our records and forward a copy to your instructor.
-Be sure to complete the top portion of the form accurately, or we may be unable to deliver the copy, and you will not receive any credit for your visit.
+We scan this copy for our records and give you the original to show your professor.
+Be sure to complete the top portion of the form accurately to get the credit you have come to us for.